-The endings of most regular verbs in the German Präteritum look like those in the example below.
+The endings of most regular verbs in the German Präteritum look like those in the example below, marked in red.
 In order to form the simple past, you start with the stem of the verb (infinitive -en).
 After that, you can add the red endings just like in the following example:

 Some verbs require an additional -e- between the stem and endings for pronunciation purposes.
+We don’t know why they insist being this way, it is just their nature.
 These verbs include verbs of which the stem ends in -d or -t, OR with a strong consonant followed by -m or -n.
 Examples of verbs with strong consonants are e.g. the -ch- in zeichnen, the -ck- in trocknen.

 How about irregular verbs?

-The auxiliary verbs “sein” and “haben” are always conjugated in the Präteritum when talking about the past.
+The auxiliary verbs “sein” and “haben” are always but always conjugated in the Präteritum when talking about the past.

 Furthermore, it is important that the same rule applies to the conjugation of modal verbs.
+What are the modal verbs?
 The modal verbs or Modalverben are können, müssen, sollen, dürfen, wollen, mögen.
+When you need a helping hand to bend the meaning of a verb, then you need to use a modal verb.
 They always require the Präteritum when talking about the past.
-For example:

 Having a difficult time in understanding how and when to use German Präteritum or any other grammatical structure?
 Why not booking a one-to-one online session with an experienced teacher?
 Check out our online German course offerings and get one step ahead in learning German.